-Is Your Vape Leaking?
-Here’s What You Need To Know To Fix It
+Why Is My Vape Leaking?
+Here’s How To Fix It

 As vape lovers, we have all experienced the unpleasantries of a leaky tank.
 Many new users get a drip of e-liquid on their hand and freak out - frantically calling around and asking, “Why is my vape tank leaking!?”
 Don’t panic.
 While it’s not pleasant to have e-liquid slowly dripping down the side of your vape mod or leaking during storage, leaking is common.
 Fortunately, fixing a leaky tank is usually a simple fix.
 The majority of the time it isn’t because of a faulty device, but instead due to something that the user is doing (or not doing) that makes it leak.
 In this post, we’ll offer several expert tips to make sure you never have to deal with leaking vape juice again.

 Many vape leak problems are related to the device’s coils.
 Most personal vaporizer (PV) brands have specific coils that work particularly well for that brand’s devices.
 Make sure that you are using the correct coils for your specific device.
 Also, keep in mind that coils weren’t made to last forever.
 At some point they need to be replaced, and as they begin to degrade after heavy usage, vape leaks are probable.
 If you’ve been vaping on the same coil for several weeks or more, replace it and likely your vape leakage issues will be solved.
 Every now and then, you may even find malfunction in a brand new coil.
 Millions of vape coils are manufactured each day, and sometimes a defunct product may make its way into a coil pack.
 Coils are relatively cheap to replace, so if your device is leaking frequently, start with a coil replacement as a solution.